QubesOS/qubes-app-u2f/Documentation/manpages/qctap-client-pin.rst

     On standard input a complete CTAP request (CBOR) command is expected.
     On standard output, CTAP response (CBOR) is returned.

+    Disabling this policy is fine only when our device does not support PIN at all.
+Otherwise, we will still be prompted for a PIN, but the user verification will fail.

 Bugs
 ----